 Next Steps

 We will continue to use our existing dataset to prioritize land conservation efforts in the Kenai Peninsula lowlands area.
-Currently we have surveyed the lower sections of four tributaries, while the Mountains to Sea document highlights twenty priority river corridors as conservation targets.
+Through this project we have surveyed four river corridors of the 20 identified as conservation targets in the KenaiMountains to Sea Strategic Plan.

-Specific actions that will continue to support the goals of this project include:
+Specific actions that will support the goals of this project include:

-Identifying where current, future, and retired material extraction sites (i.e. gravel pits) may influence conservation goals in the 20 Mountains to Stream corridors, and supporting efforts to include groundwater considerations in permit reviews
+Identifying where current, future, and retired material extraction sites (i.e. gravel pits) may influence conservation goals in the 20 Mountains to Sea corridors, and supporting efforts to include groundwater considerations in permit reviews.

-Continue to communicate withthe local U.S. Fish and Wildlife office,, which in 2022 initiated an effort to gather aerial thermal infrared imagery in local river corridors used by migrating adult coho salmon.
-A cost-effective collaboration could result if USFWS aerial thermal imagery can be used for the same conservation goals as detailed in this project
+Continue to communicate with staff at the KenaiKenai National Wildlife Refuge who initiated an effort in 2022 to gather aerial thermal infrared imagery in local river corridors used by migrating adult Coho salmon.
+A cost-effective collaboration could result if the Refuge’s aerial thermal imagery can be used for the same conservation goals as detailed in this project.

-Continue to communicate with the Alaska Department of Environmental Conservation and other agencies about moving towards formally defined standards for cold water refugia
+Continue to communicate with the Alaska Department of Environmental Conservation and other agencies about moving towards formally defined standards for cold water refugia.

-Develop and publish standards for collection and application of thermal imagery in aquatic habitat, similar to published standards for stream temperature monitoring (Mauger, Shaftel, et al. 2015a)
+Develop and publish standards for collection and application of thermal imagery in aquatic habitat, similar to published standards for stream temperature monitoring (Mauger, Shaftel, et al. 2015a).

-Convert the thermal imagery map files acquired from this project to a format accessible from an online web browser or Google Earth
+Convert the thermal imagery map files acquired from this project to a format accessible from an online web browser or Google Earth.

 A two-page project summary titled, “Science Based Land Conservation: Cold Water Stepping Stones” is outlined below in Figure 1.
 Download a full size version of this information by clicking on the link below.